Andrea/andrea.github.io/_posts/2021-09-28-bytesize-architecture-sessions.markdown

 The more you do something, the better you get at it.
 It applies to software architecture too.
 How to do it more often?

 People new to a codebase and those less experienced with programming generally have incomplete or incorrect mental models about the codebase.
-One would expect that as time passes, the mental models change and are corrected correct, how about being more deliberate about it?
+One would expect that as time passes, the mental models should become correct, how about being more deliberate about it?

 Here is an easy to try option: Run a Bytesize architecture session: